ranging-rs/slicing-rs/README.md

 Some full qualified trait/struct/module names repeat their parts.
 Better have more granular module paths, and some name repetition in file paths and module names (like `slices::bool_slice`), rather than long (source) files).

+# SliceStorage and similar
+These data-carrying enums are: `SliceStorage, SliceStorageClone, SliceStorageDefault, SliceStorageDefaultClone`.
+They provide storage and abstracted access and transformations.

+Const generic param `N` is used by `Array` invariant only.
+However, it makes all variants consume space.
+Hence `N > 0` is suggested primarily for no-heap or frequent instantiation on stack and for small sizes (`N`).
+If you run with heap, and you have infrequent instantiation and/or large sizes, suggest passing `0` for `N`, and use `Vec` invariant instead.

+Why don't we call this to `SliceStorageCopy` instead of `SliceStorage` and why don't we rename the existing `SliceStorageClone` to `SliceStorage`?
+It could lead to laziness/not noticing/forgetting to use `SliceStorageCopy` whenever possible.
+Especially so because then any `Copy` type could be stored in either `SliceStorage` or `SliceStorageCopy`.
+Storing `Copy` items in a `Clone`-friendly storage would work, but it would be less efficient than storing them in a specialized `Copy` storage.
+Even more so with default values (which, if primitive and if stored in specialized `Copy` storage, could be optimized away - so the virtual memory wouldn't be used until written to it later, if at all).
+However, it's unlikely that anyone would use `SliceStorageClone` for `Copy` items (even though they could).